ROCm/HIP/docs/markdown/hip_faq.md

 - For AMD platforms, HIP runs on the same hardware that the HCC "hc" mode supports.
 See the ROCm documentation for the list of supported platforms.
 - For Nvidia platforms, HIP requires Unified Memory and should run on any device supporting CUDA SDK 6.0 or newer.
 We have tested the Nvidia Titan and Tesla K40.

-### Does Hipify automatically convert all source code?
+### Do HIPIFY tools automatically convert all source code?
-Typically, hipify can automatically convert almost all run-time code, and the coordinate indexing device code ( threadIdx.x -> hipThreadIdx_x ).
+Typically, HIPIFY tools can automatically convert almost all run-time code, and the coordinate indexing device code ( threadIdx.x -> hipThreadIdx_x ).
 Most device code needs no additional conversion since HIP and CUDA have similar names for math and built-in functions.
 The hipify-clang tool will automatically modify the kernel signature as needed (automating a step that used to be done manually).
 Additional porting may be required to deal with architecture feature queries or with CUDA capabilities that HIP doesn't support.
 In general, developers should always expect to perform some platform-specific tuning and optimization.

 ### What is NVCC?